coopdanger/ppm-specification/draft-ppm-protocol.md

 To generate the report, the client begins by running the VDAF input-distribution algorithm on the public parameter `public_param` and its measurement.
-This transforms the measurement into a pair of input shares, the first intended for the leader and the second intended for the helper.
+This transforms the measurement into a set of input shares, one for each aggregator.
 To encrypt each input share, the client first generates an HPKE {{!I-D.irtf-cfrg-hpke}} context for the aggregator by running